- Place elevated platform in front of glute-hamstring apparatus.

 - Lower body with hips straight by slowly straightening knees.
 Position hands foward ready to push body weight back up off of of surface.
 Control descent only with hamstrings as low as possible before catching body by quickly placing hands on elevated platform and rapidly push off against plateform, just enough to assist hamstrings in raising body upward.
 Return to upright kneeling position and repeat.

-- To keep exercise challenging, push off only hard enough to minimally assist raising of body with hamstrings keep only place hands on top of platform when controlled decent can no longer with hamstring strength alone.
+To keep exercise challenging, push off only hard enough to minimally assist raising of body with hamstrings keep only place hands on top of platform when controlled decent can no longer be maintained with hamstring strength alone.
 Also attempt to keep hips as straight